TWiesendanger/AdskLicensingModifierWinUi3/Readme.md

 ## Start

 To get started you need to make sure that the `AdskLicensingInstHelper.exe` is installed.
 This will be the case if you installed any autodesk product.
-It is possible to generate command but you wont be able to run them.
+It is possible to generate commands but you wont be able to run them.
 If you copy them to another client, then this is completly fine and should work.
 If the check fails some gui elements are not activated.

 You can check the path for yourself.